 Theses and dissertations are potentially rich sources of grey literature given the depth of research involved in writing a thesis or dissertation.
 They are also usually considered grey literature in and of themselves as well.

-Preprint servers are free online archives that allow researchers to identify studies in rapidly developing fields and can be used to identify studies that have not gone through the more formalized and traditional peer review process.
+Preprint servers are free online archives that allow researchers to identify studies in rapidly developing fields; they can be used to identify studies that have not gone through the more formalized and traditional peer review process.
 Depending on the site, searching and exporting functionality may be more or less available.

 Hoy, M. B. (2020, Jan-Mar).
 Rise of the Rxivs: How preprint servers are changing the publishing process.
 Medical Reference Services Quarterly, 39(1), 84-89.